dbroeglin/azure-rails-starter/README.md

 It is recommended to have application settings managed in Azure, separating configuration from code.
 Typically, the service host allows for application settings to be defined.

-- For `appservice` and `function`, application settings should be defined on the Bicep resource for the targeted host.
-Reference template example [here](https://github.com/Azure-Samples/todo-nodejs-mongo/tree/main/infra).
+- Application settings should be defined on the Bicep resource for the Azure Container App.
+See [main.bicep](./infra/rails.bicep#L43) for an example setting environment variables and using secrets stored in Azure Key Vault.
-- For `aks`, application settings are applied using deployment manifests under the `<service>/manifests` folder.
-Reference template example [here](https://github.com/Azure-Samples/todo-nodejs-mongo-aks/tree/main/src/api/manifests).
+- Environment variables for your developer environment (Dev Containers or Codespaces) can be defined in [.decontainer/Dockerfile](.devcontainer/Dockerfile).

 ### Managed identities

 [Managed identities](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) allows you to secure communication between services.
 This is done without having the need for you to manage any credentials.
+It is used between Azure Container Apps and Azure Key Vault to automatically retrieve secrets.s

 ### Azure Key Vault

 [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) allows you to store secrets securely.
 Your application can access these secrets securely through the use of managed identities.

-## Getting started developing
+## Getting started with Rails development

+### Provisioning & deploying with Azure Developer CLI

+When changes are made, use azd to validate and apply your changes in Azure, to ensure that they are working as expected:

+- Run `azd up` to validate both infrastructure and application code changes.
+- Run `azd deploy` to validate application code changes only.

 ### Running Rails commands